“Another year over, a new one just begun”

 Dog Friendship Collar with a matching bracelet and lead

 We’ve always loved board games in our house and have about 80+.
 However over the last two years we’ve expanded our gaming horizons.
 Our favourites this year have been as follows:

 Ticket to Ride (USA and Europe, including expansions for both)

 Who Knows Where?

 MOANS OF THE YEAR

 I’m not going to bother with any moans this year because, quite frankly, there are too many.
-Most probably involve drivers, Tesco and employment agencies but I’ll let it go.
+Most probably involve drivers, Tesco, employment agencies and people who insist on using gigs as a soundtrack to their own (probably dull) conversations but I’ll let it go.
+Sort of.